Mousehold Heath: Medieval times

 Extensive areas of heathland developed across Norfolk towards the end of the prehistoric period.
 It largely reverted to woodland again after the end of the Roman occupation, reappearing as heath as the population increased.
 According to the Domesday Book, the original area of Mousehold Heath was still substantially wooded, but the landscape changed as more trees were felled for fuel, and it eventually became largely treeless.
 This landscape was maintained by animal grazing and human activity, with parts of it being ploughed into fields, known as 'brecks'.
 The name Mousehold originally referred to the 'holt' or wood that existed before it became an area of heathland.

 St Leonard's Priory was founded on the heath close to the city boundary in around 1094, as a temporary home for the monks of the unfinished Norwich Cathedral, and as a way of establishing Norman control over a nearby chapel.
 The priory was demolished in 1538 and nothing of it now survives above ground.

-In 1144 the body of a young apprentice boy called William was found on a part of the heath known at that time as Thorpe Wood.
+In 1144 the body of a young apprentice boy called William was found outside Norwich, on a part of the heath known as Thorpe Wood.
 A false story was circulated that his death was the result of a 'ritual murder' carried out by local Jews.
 This was the first example in Europe of what became known as blood libel.
 The sheriff of Norwich succeeded in protecting the innocent Jewish population from persecution in the wake of an angry reaction from the local people.
 The boy later attained the status of saint and martyr, and a chapel, originally dedicated to St Catherine, was built where William's body was supposed to have been found.
 In 1168 it was rededicated as the chapel of St William in the Wood, and offerings continued to be made there until 1506.
 The overgrown remains of the site can be found on the northern edge of the present heath.

 In 1381 the final battle of the Peasants' Revolt took place a few days after a huge meeting on the heath occurred on 17 June.
 There Geoffrey Litster, later to be defeated at the Battle of North Walsham, was proclaimed "King of the Commons".